Ubuntu Installer Not Detecting Hard Drive

 libata.force=noncq

-3.)
-Press Ctrl+X to boot with the modified parameters.
+3. Press Ctrl+X to boot with the modified parameters and continue with the installation process.

 8. Check Ubuntu Compatibility: Ensure that the version of Ubuntu you are trying to install is compatible with your hardware.
-Sometimes, newer hardware may require a more recent version of the operating system.
+Sometimes, newer hardware may require a more recent version of the operating system for proper detection and installation.